pblack/docs/content/getting-started/for-content-managers.md

 Unless you have a site with drastically different content for every visitor (for example, [Amazon][1]), a dynamic site is simply overkill.

 That’s where Forestry comes in.
-You get to manage your content with a great CMS, and your developers build a static site, and your visitors get an extremely fast and performant website!
+You get to manage your content with a great CMS, your developers build a static site, and your visitors get an extremely fast and performant website!

 ## Managing Content
 Forestry creates a custom CMS specific to your site, and provides an interface for editing your content that is both familiar and innovative.